Costco warehouse club stores are owned by China.

 Richard Blum, the husband of Senator Dianne Feinstein, chairs a company that brokers sales of USPS facilities.

-Johnson & Johnson has lost their license to sell cosmetics.
+Johnson & Johnson has lost its license to sell cosmetics.

 Abercrombie & Fitch refuses to make clothes for "fat women."